isomerpages/singhealth-gkps/resources-and-tools/tools-and-resources/_posts/2023-11-09-post-Patient and Healthcare Team Care Pledge.md

 | -------- | -------- | -------- |
 | Mapped to Strategic Objective 4 - 4.1 and 5 - 5.2  | Text     | Text     |

+Launched by SingHealth and the SingHealth Patient Advocacy Network (SPAN) and co-created by patients, caregivers and healthcare staff in 2023, the Patient and Healthcare Team Care Pledge aims to build a safe and mutually respectful healthcare environment for all.